Skip to content

 Herbarium Specimen — Asclepias linearis Scheele collected in United States of America by The New York Botanical Garden (licensed under CC BY 4.0)

-13. Long-leaf Milkweed (Asclepias longifolia), A Texas Milkweed for Moist Soils
+13. Long-leaf Milkweed (Asclepias longifolia), a Milkweed for Moist Soils

-Long-leaf Milkweed (Asclepias longifolia): This Texas milkweed is native mainly in the southeastern counties of the state (Kartesz 2015).
+Long-leaf Milkweed (Asclepias longifolia): Long-leaf milkweed is native mainly in the southeastern counties of Texas (Kartesz 2015).
 In the wild, long-leaf milkweed grows in moist areas and wetlands such as bogs, swamps, wet flatwoods, and moist prairies.
 Growing from 1 to 2.5 feet tall, the greenish-white flowers bloom from April to July.

-In a garden setting, long-leaf milkweed requires full sun, moist to wet soils, and is hardy in zones 4-9.
+In a Texas butterfly garden, long-leaf milkweed requires full sun, moist to wet soils, and is hardy in zones 4-9.

 Purple flowers of long-leaf milkweed (Asclepias longifolia).